 Call your Seattle Cancer Care Alliance (SCCA) clinic or the after-hours phone number now if you feel:

 Important Signs and Symptoms

-Report symptoms to doctor or nurse during clinic hours today.
+Report these symptoms to your doctor or nurse during clinic hours today if you are:

 - Forgetting things more quickly and more often than usual

-- Harder to read more than a paragraph or a page at a time
+- Finding it harder to read more than a paragraph or a page at a time

-- Hard to keep your mind from wandering
+- Finding it difficult to keep your mind from wandering.

 - Write down important information.
 Keep these notes on a notepad that is small enough to keep with you at all times.

 - Have a regular sleep time and eat nutritious snacks and meals.

 - Ask people to repeat things.